MonoOni/binarydist/README.md

 is interested in hearing any reports regarding compatibility.

 It is extremely critical to ensure that the system QCCSID value is properly set.
-Check your QCCSID value with "DSPSYSVAL QCCSID".
+Check your QCCSID value with `DSPSYSVAL QCCSID`.
 If it is 65535, please set it to the proper value and sign off and on before installing Mono.